mss-easy/SSWE/README.md

 ### Conclusion

 This implementation tells us a way to generate task specific word embedding for any task.
 The generated embeddings should form clusters as words shares similar contextual properties.
-However due to very less set of words, here we don't see much of clustering.
+In the notebook we can see that model is conversing properly, however due to very less set of words, here we don't see much of clustering.
 I have also generated plots of embeddings by reducing their dimension via PCA / TSNE.